PawanSekhon/PawandeepBookStore/README.txt

  @22:08pm
 Add another two new projects and updated README.txt file.
 Then i cut the data folder from original project and pasted it in the "PawansBooks.DataAccess" project.
+Installed the required packages.

+@22:38pm
+Deleted the migrations folder.